CathalDolan/safeface/DEPLOYMENT.md

 - 5.7 - Go to projedct settings.py
     - 5.7.1 - Go to secret key and replace existing key with:
         - SECRET_KEY = os.environ.get('SECRET_KEY', '')
+    - 5.7.2 - Set Debug to True only if in Development environment:
+        - DEBUG = 'DEVELOPMENT' in os.environ
+    - 5.7.3 - Save, Add, Commit and Push to Github